Bruno Alves: Rangers defender offered two-match ban by SFA

 - From the section Football

-Rangers defender Bruno Alves has been offered a two-match suspension by the Scottish FA's compliance officer following Sunday's loss to Motherwell.
+Rangers will appeal against the two-match suspension offered to Bruno Alves by the Scottish FA's compliance officer following Sunday's loss to Motherwell.

-Alves, 35, was involved in a clash with Well's Louis Moult during Rangers' League Cup semi-final loss at Hampden.
+Alves, 35, was involved in a clash with Well's Louis Moult during Rangers' League Cup semi-final defeat.

 However, the SFA's notice of complaint does not specify exactly which incident the alleged offence relates to.